sportnginlegacy/objective-ci/README.md

 Triggering a build should now show the metrics in the build.

+### Code signing

+**Make sure to import any code signing certificates into Xcode on the continuous integration server, and to keep the provisioning profiles up to date.
+And, most importantly, the first time your code signing certificates are used with `objective-ci`, a dialog will appear asking you to allow `xcodebuild` to access the keychain.
+Click `always allow`**

 ## Advanced

 If you peruse the binaries that `objective-ci` is using, and their documentation, you might find that you'd like to throw in some extra configurations.
 Go wild.